canada-ca/digital-playbook-guide-numerique/fr/7-iterer-ameliorer-frequemment.md

 - peut être construit rapidement avec un minimum de fonctionnalités, et amélioré avec plus de fonctionnalités après la mise en service du service

-**Digital Service Playbook (US): **Nous devrions utiliser un style de développement logiciel incrémental et rapide pour réduire le risque d'échec.
+**Digital Service Playbook (US):** Nous devrions utiliser un style de développement logiciel incrémental et rapide pour réduire le risque d'échec.
 Nous voulons mettre le logiciel de travail dans les mains des utilisateurs le plus tôt possible afin de permettre à l'équipe de conception et de développement de s'ajuster en fonction des commentaires des utilisateurs sur le service.
 Une capacité critique est de pouvoir tester et déployer automatiquement le service afin que de nouvelles fonctionnalités puissent être ajoutées fréquemment et être mises en production facilement.

+**3. Review and improve services continually (Think - Digital Design Playbook (ISED)):** The [TBS Policy on Service](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=27916) and the [TBS Management Accountability Framework (MAF)](http://www.tbs-sct.gc.ca/hgw-cgf/oversight-surveillance/maf-crg/index-eng.asp) require regular reviews of priority services in order to identify opportunities for service redesign."
+By reviewing services regularly, service providers can ensure that services continue to be relevant, effective and efficient, and deliver best value to clients.

+Use quantitative and qualitative data to help with regular reviews of your service.
+User needs and technology evolve.
+There will always be room for improvement.

+**3. Apply agile principles and be iterative.
+(Do - Digital Design Playbook (ISED)):** Applying agile involves continuous improvement by analyzing data, making adjustments and iterating to identify and test improvements.
+Core principles of agile include defining a measurable goal; sharing ownership of the problem; taking small steps with visible impact; validating ideas/solutions with the target audience (e.g., the client); measuring success; reflecting, adjusting and iterating.

+Start with a representation or prototype of the solution that will be tested and revised based on feedback and insights.
+Each iteration improves on the previous version.
+Your understanding of a problem and how to address it evolves each time you refine an idea and re-craft potential solutions.
+Taking an iterative approach also helps you reduce risks.
+It makes big failures less likely and turns mistakes into learning opportunities.

 ### Liste de contrôle